CHMEX/VOTE2019/README.md

 # Use of Funds:

 * Increasing Infrastructer to all Regions.
-* 10% of mined funds to LABS ( min.
+* 10% of mined funds to LABS :microscope: ( min.
 150 KMD per Month )
-* 10% of mined funds to PIRATE ( min.
+* 10% of mined funds to PIRATE :sailboat:	:anchor:	( min.
 150 KMD per Month )
 * Dedicating more time to the KMD Eco System.
 * **If I get lucky to mine a Big Block ( check: www.notarystats.info ) with Reward >= 500KMD I will Airdrop 67% of it to my Voters.**